-The over emphasis on local peace building/communities: Previously local communities and their traditional institutions were responsible for managing conflicts.
-While there continues to be a significant place for www.ke.undp.org/content/kenya/en/home/operations/.../districtpeace citizens in developing a culture of peace, greater emphasis on the responsibilities of both the State and political leadership is now required.
+1. The over emphasis on local peace building/communities: Previously local communities and their traditional institutions were responsible for managing conflicts.
+Whilst there continues to be a significant place for citizens in developing a culture of peace, greater emphasis on the responsibilities of both the State and political leadership is now required.
 The abilities of the communities to use traditional means of negotiation and dialogue are being curtailed by modernisation, education (influencing the dynamics between elders and youth), the availability of firearms, and the commercialisation of the previously cultural practice of cattle rustling.
-The result is a growth of conflicts in what is termed 'the predatory sphere' where violence and crime is not only driven by economics, but is also enabled by gaps in, and selective application of, laws and norms within the civic and traditional spheres.
-Conflicts in the drylands are being transformed away from traditional resource-based incidents, and are now more and more driven by economic and political gain.
-Conflict management in these contexts thus require more complex, coordinated responses involving both customary and State authorities.
+The result is a growth of conflicts in what is termed 'the predatory sphere' where violence and crime is driven by economics, but is enabled by gaps in, and selective application of, laws and norms within the civic and traditional spheres.
+Conflicts in the drylands are being transformed away from traditional resource-based incidents, and are driven by economic and political gain.
+They thus require more complex, coordinated responses involving both customary and State authorities.